Sigmmma/mek/refinery_readme.txt

         obje tag classes)
     * Fix mangled class names(aka Zteam protection)

-    * Decompress and save Xbox maps
+    * Decompress and save Xbox Halo 1 maps
     * Save any loaded non-resource map(rearranges structures and renames protected tags so the map can be opened by other map tools)